2025 COTA Local Rules and Regulations

 E. Coaching is allowed ONLY during the rest period between the 2nd and 3rd set or 10-point tie-break.

 1) When a player does not show up within the 15-minute default time, or a player becomes ill or injured during warm up and there is no substitute available, only the affected position is defaulted.
 Players already listed in the lineup cannot be moved to another position.
-However two players already in the lineup will play together in the higher position when both of their partners do not show in order to avoid two defaults.
+However, to avoid forfeits, two players already in the lineup will play together in the higher position when both of their partners do not show.

-H. If a team has an invalid match (a majority of the individual matches must actually be played to constitute a valid team match) the team may (State Adult League Committee’s decision) be removed from competition and the standings.)
+H. A majority of the individual matches must be played to constitute a valid team match.
+If a team has an invalid match, playing fewer than a majority of the individual matches, the team may be removed from competition and the standings.
+This decision will be made by the State Adult League Committee.

-C. Default date is the day/evening before the next regularly scheduled match with the exception of the last match of the season.
+C. Default date is the day/evening before the next regularly scheduled match except for the last match of the season.
 If inclement weather occurs on the default day/evening, matches must then be scheduled on a day-to-day basis, until weather permits the match to be played, but excluding the regularly scheduled match day.

 Exception: If inclement weather occurs on the last match day of the regular season when a playoff match is necessary, the make-up default time is the next day/evening after the regularly scheduled match and continues day to day until weather permits.
 This exception is in effect only if a playoff match is necessary.